Find out about the Eco-credentials of our carpets and their installation.

 Remember, wool carpets can be stretch fitted, meaning that you can avoid the use of adhesives, although, on thicker pile carpets, double sticking is recommended for increased stability.

-Most our 100% wool ranges are dyed, moth protected and are backed either with an ‘action back’ which is a strong, flexible synthetic material (such as the Wool Iconics or Wool Romance ranges), or a natural hessian (such as the Wool Croft, Tipple and Cord).
+Most our 100% wool ranges are dyed, moth protected and are backed either with an ‘action back’ which is a strong, flexible synthetic material (such as the Wool Iconics range), or a natural hessian (such as the Wool Croft, Tipple and Cord).
 A small amount of adhesive is used in attaching the backing to the pile.

 Our Eco Carpets– the Wool Knot and the Wool Pebble – are made from 100% undyed wool.
 The variations in colour across the ranges in colour are achieved by using the wools of different breeds of sheep.
 These carpets have been moth protected and are backed with a natural hessian, although a small amount of adhesive is necessary to attach the pile to the backing.